© Bhofack2 | Dreamstime.com

 2. Green beans

-Green beans probably rank as the healthiest holiday food because they are full of vitamins and minerals—vitamin C, manganese, vitamin A, folate, and iron.
+Green beans probably rank as one of the top healthy Thanksgiving sides because they are full of vitamins and minerals—vitamin C, manganese, vitamin A, folate, and iron.
 In addition, green beans are loaded with the bone-building nutrients, vitamin K and potassium.
 Potassium helps regulate blood-acid levels.
 When there is too much acid in the blood, the bones begin to leak calcium.

 Likewise, consuming vitamin K is great for preserving bone strength because it helps with protein absorption, blocks the formation of bone-destroying osteoclasts, and has been shown to reduce the risk of fractures in post-menopausal women.
 Other holiday food sources of vitamin K include green, leafy vegetables such as spinach and kale.